 We all know that Broccoli is a healthy super food.
 It’s loaded with vitamins and nutrients but are those going to benefit your dog in the same way?
 If you’re concerned about providing your canine with a well-balanced diet, you may be considering broccoli for them.
 Let’s look at the idea of giving broccoli to dogs.

-This flowering green plant and some other green vegetables, don’t actually provide the type of overall diet your dog needs.
-While you can certainly allow your dog to taste a small amount of broccoli, it isn’t really recommended as part of their regular meals.
-Broccoli is not poisonous but some dogs are known to develop gastrointestinal symptoms which can be a painful irritant if they consume too much.
+This flowering green plant doesn’t actually fit into the type of overall diet your dog needs.
+While you can certainly allow them to taste a small amount of broccoli, it isn’t necessary or really recommended as part of their regular meals.
+Broccoli isn’t poisonous but some dogs are known to develop gastrointestinal symptoms which can be a painful irritant.

 Can My Dog Eat Broccoli?
 Answer: In Moderation, But Not Necessary